Velušina: Demographics

-In statistics gathered by Vasil Kanchov in 1900, the village of Velušina was inhabited by 920 Christians of the Bulgarian Patriarchate.
+In statistics gathered by Vasil Kanchov in 1900, the village of Velušina was inhabited by 920 Christian Bulgarians.
 In 1905 in statistics gathered by Dimitar Mishev Brancoff, Velušina was inhabited by 880 “Grecomans” who followed the Bulgarian Patriarchate and had a Greek school with 20 students.
 According to the 2002 census, the village had a total of 160 inhabitants.
 Ethnic groups in the village include: